majorgamerjay/to_our_future/src/vol_1_page_1.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; It's dark.
 The lights are turned off.
 The room is cold.
 There's no one here.
 I don't know what happened.
 Five minutes ago, I was outside, now I am in a cold room with heavy air.
-I am sweating. the door is right in front of me.
+I am sweating.
+The door is right in front of me.
 I know it's not locked.

 I muster up all my courage and go to the door; Once I twist